Search:

 Strengthening Sunday School

-This workshop is primarily for Sunday School teachers and Superintendents to consider together what makes a strong and effective Sunday School.
+This workshop is for churches to consider together what makes a strong and effective Sunday School.
 This naturally flows into a conversation about Sunday School being a resource for the community and how the entire membership can support this activity.

 Engaging Youth in Church